nuprl/codetrace/codetrace/code_gen_exp/readme.md

 - nnsight multi token generation does not allow loops
     - this is because meta model loses track of token generations once it generated EOS token so, loops work only as long as you know the max_num_tokens to generate BEFORE eos token

+Using baukit.
+Question: what to steer?
+Last token only once. look at ITI

+### Full experiment

+- use MultiPLT python